JauntyJJS/jaunty-blogdown/content/blog/2022-05-05-Writing-Excel-VBA-Code/index.md

 ![natural_docs_configuration_files_created](images/natural_docs_configuration_files_created.png)

-Lastly, create an empty folder called `docs` in the project folder `Excel_VBA_Project_Example`.
+Create an empty folder called `docs` in the project folder `Excel_VBA_Project_Example`.
 This is where the Natural Docs will output the code documentation.

 ![natural_docs_docs_folder](images/natural_docs_docs_folder.png)

-### Natural Docs configuration files

 Now it is time to edit the configuration files to tell Natural Docs some critical information for it to run properly.